-The draft legislation proposed does not provide any definition or framework on what is considered "taking reasonable steps to recover."
-Whilst the CSLR operator will need to design and implement its governance framework to meet this objective, there is also a need for the expected level of endeavour and action to be clearly stated and defined.
+The legislation tabled provides a generalised framework for AFCA on what is considered "taking reasonable steps to recover."
+AFCA will need to design and implement its governance framework to meet this objective.
+There is a need for the expected level of endeavour and action to be clearly stated and defined.